NeverRanked · Teardown 01 · Hawaii consumer banking

 The headline finding in one sentence: for the same Hawaii consumer banking queries, the same banks, the same day, five AI engines cite bank-owned websites 60-75% of the time, while Microsoft Copilot (via Bing) cites them 0% of the time.
 The 75-percentage-point engine spread is invisible to any tool that measures fewer engines.

-The cohort (named)
+The cohort (anonymized)

 Methodology summary